openedx/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 4. To track the progress of the grading process, reload the page in your browser and scroll down to the **Pending Instructor Tasks** section.

-For courses with fewer than 200 students enrolled, you also have the option to review a student gradebook on the Instructor Dashboard.
-See :ref:`gradebook`.

 ==========================================
 Download Grades for Enrolled Students